Robotic-Developer-Road/Rolling-Bonxai/README.md

 ![Rolling Map Demo 2](docs/chunk_retrieval.gif)
 Full Video Here: https://youtu.be/h4DjMLnnrf4

-**Chunks that have been mapped before but not currently in memory are deserialized and loaded into memory** depending on position. **In the short interim period where chunk retrieval (an io process) is in progress, they are Black.**
+**Chunks that have been mapped before but not currently in memory are deserialized and loaded into memory** depending on position. **In the short interim period where chunk retrieval (an io process) is in progress, they are Black.** In the above video, the sensor is moving in the opposite direction to where it is facing.
+As its position changes, its chunk coordinate changes, resulting in chunks it has seen before being loaded into memory.

 ## Using Rolling-Bonxai
 ### Setup